 These controls are all the more important on account of the imminent application of European Council Directive 98/83/EC dated 3 November 1998 concerning the quality of water intended for human consumption.
-The technical annexes of this Directive dealing with radioactivity are to be published in 2008.
+The technical annexes of this Directive dealing with radioactivity should be published in the near future..